MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed.md

 * An Excel workbook with product information
 * An OData feed containing orders data

 You're going to import each dataset and do transformation and aggregation operations.
-Then, you'll use the two source's data to produce a sales analysis report with interactive visualizations.
-Later, you can apply these techniques to SQL Server queries, CSV files, and other data sources in Power BI Desktop.
+Then, you can use the two source's data to produce a sales analysis report with interactive visualizations.
+Later, apply these techniques to SQL Server queries, CSV files, and other data sources in Power BI Desktop.

 >[!NOTE]
 >In Power BI Desktop, there are often a few ways to accomplish a task.
 For example, you can right-click or use a **More options** menu on a column or cell to see additional ribbon selections.
-Several alternate methods are described in the steps below.
+Several alternate methods are described in the following steps.

 ## Import Excel product data